LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

     char image[1024];
 };
 ```
-Moreover, an ascii image is saved as a "file" which has the following metadata.
+Moreover, an ascii image is saved as a "file" which has the following metadata:

 ```C
 struct ascii_file